Gina Carano will no longer be in The Mandalorian or Star Wars projects

-Lucasfilm has released a statement saying Gina Carano will no longer be in The Mandalorian or future Star Wars projects.
-It has also condemned her recent comments on social media.
+Gina Carano will no longer appear in The Mandalorian or future Star Wars projects, Lucasfilm announced.
+It also condemned her recent comments on social media.

 "Gina Carano is not currently employed by Lucasfilm and there are no plans for her to be in the future," a Lucasfilm spokesperson said in a statement.
 "Nevertheless, her social media posts denigrating people based on their cultural and religious identities are abhorrent and unacceptable."